haydenclark23/roadmap/README.md

-# 20-Week Full-Stack Software Engineer Plan (Simple & Followable)
+# 20-Week Full-Stack Software Engineer Plan (Simple & Followable) by GPT

 **How to use this**